FAQ coronacrisis: tips

-Entrepreneurs can be reimbursed up to 90% of their wage costs with the Temporary Emergency Bridging Measure for Employment (NOW) if they expect to lose at least 20% turnover over 4 months due to the corona crisis.
-The NOW2.0 is valid until October 1, 2020.
-The NOW3.0 runs from October 1, 2020 to June 30, 2021, the conditions and reimbursement percentages are adjusted every three months.
-From January 1st, 2021 there must be a turnover loss of at least 30%.
+Entrepreneurs could be reimbursed up to 85% of their wage costs with the Temporary Emergency Bridging Measure for Employment (NOW) if they lost at least 20% turnover.
+The conditions and reimbursement percentages were adjusted every three months.

 Specific measures cultural sector

 In order to support makers, institutions and companies in the cultural and creative sector, the government has released a total of more than €1.7 billion specifically for this sector in 2020 and 2021 through subsidies, loans and a guarantee scheme.
 The following support packages were provided for this: